 We have been the largest supplier of automotive parts to Ford for most of Ford's history.
 Ford produces cars and trucks that are marketed and sold under the Ford, Lincoln, Mercury, Volvo, Jaguar and Aston Martin brands.
-We began using the Visteon name in 1997.
-Visteon has been responsible for the introduction of a number of innovations in the automotive industry such as integrated voice activated control of the cellular phone, audio system and climate control system, currently available in the Jaguar S-Type.
+We began using the Visteon name in 1997 and were incorporated in Delaware on January 5, 2000 in preparation for our spin-off from Ford effective June 28, 2000.
+We have been responsible for the introduction of a number of innovations in the automotive industry such as integrated voice activated control of the cellular phone, audio system and climate control system, currently available in the Jaguar S-Type.
 We have developed extensive experience and expertise in all areas of automotive integrated system, module and component design.
 Before the spin-off, we were a division of Ford and, more recently, a wholly-owned subsidiary of Ford.
 Since the spin-off, we have been an independent supplier.
 We believe that our independence will enhance our ability to increase sales to non-Ford VMs over time.